idanariav/reference_vault/__vault_guides/Periodical Journaling.md

 Let me know if such a template is of interest to you.

 Also, the daily template includes a "log" section which is a way to note important events that happen throughout the day.
-This events resurface using the dataview plugin at the monthly level.
+This events resurface using the Dataview plugin at the monthly level.
 For me, these different type of events (like insights, connection and empowerment) represent manifestation of my core values, which are examined in the yearly review.
 ## Weekly